 ∯

 In this mash-up of autofiction, essay, screenplay, and epistolary, writer Benjamin Obler goes "behind enemy lines" as a blue-stater in Republican territory where, in his in-law's basement, he campaigns editors at the APA to include Aspiring Writer Syndrome in the DSM-IV, as a recognized mental disorder.
 He writes homages to John Cheever's "Goodbye, My Brother" and "The Enormous Radio" but they are both shot through with pandemic buckshot.
-A bus tour across the landscape of his psyche takes readers to an imaginary park where monuments pay tribute to the inspirational and instructive men in the author's life.
+A bus tour across the landscape of his psyche takes readers to an park where monuments pay tribute to the inspirational and instructive men in the author's life.

 Stories with No End